-NFL News: New Orleans Saints Malcolm Jenkins Thinks Football Is ‘Nonessential’
+NFL News: New Orleans Saints’ Malcolm Jenkins Thinks Football Is ‘Nonessential’

 Malcolm Jenkins has undoubtedly been outspoken throughout his career, and even more so since rejoining the New Orleans Saints.
-The NBA and MLB are going to restart their seasons this summer with the NFL beginning play in the early fall.
+The NBA and MLB are going to restart their seasons this summer, with the NFL beginning play in the early fall.
 Jenkins wants to play football just as much as the rest of the players in the league, but he does not believe risking anyone’s health is worth getting on the field.

 On Thursday, the NFL team owners had a video conference meeting to discuss the 2020 season.
 Earlier in the day, the league canceled the Hall of Fame Game between the Pittsburgh Steelers and Dallas Cowboys due to coronavirus concerns.